 Sound Bites Music & Food Festival

-Don't miss this all-day concert and festival on Sat., Oct.
-11 from 2 PM to 9 PM at Gilbert Regional Park.
-Headlining the event is Gin Blossoms, the beloved multi-platinum rock band from Tempe, Arizona, currently on tour.
-Joining the lineup is The Black Moods and High 90’s, both known for their covers of Gen X’s greatest hits.
+Don't miss this all-day concert and festival.
+Headlining the event is Spin Doctors, Blues Traveler, and Wyves.
 Eventgoers can expect an array of food, beverage and spirits vendors, including culinary showcases by local restaurants and some of the Valley’s most popular food trucks.
-Tickets are on sale now!

-The annual Phoenix Pride Festival is a two-day celebration designed to bring our diverse LGBTQ+ and allied communities together for a weekend of camaraderie and celebration of our past, present and future, while raising funds for the Phoenix Pride Community Programs and educating the public about the existence and continuing civil rights battle facing our community.
+The annual Phoenix Pride Festival is a two-day celebration designed to bring the diverse LGBTQ+ and allied communities together for a weekend of camaraderie and celebration of the past, present and future, while raising funds for the Phoenix Pride Community Programs and educating the public about the existence and continuing civil rights battle facing the LGBTQ+ community.
 Read more about Phoenix Pride in our feature story here.
-The Parade (19th) brings over 2,000 individual participants with decorated vehicles, colorful floats and thousands of walkers.
-With over 15,000 spectators, the Parade features our Grand Marshals, local luminaries, music, and fun.

 Taco Fest